Karun842002/docs/README.md

 **10\.
 Page Window**

   - View a large chuck of the audio file for better context
-  - Click anywhere to move focus window (11)
+  - Click anywhere to move focus window (Labelled 11 in the figure)

 **11\.
 Focus Window**